depsterr/asm-stdlib/README.md

 # asm-stdlib
-Recreating (some of) the C standard library in nasm assembler
+Recreating (some of) the C standard library for linux in x64 nasm assembler

 ## Installation